• Accessory Dwelling Units

 Accessory Dwelling Units

 At its April 10 meeting, Cary Town Council adopted ACT 32, a significant update to Cary’s Land Development Ordinance that expands opportunities for Accessory Dwelling Units (ADUs).
-The amendment passed with a unanimous vote and will go into effect on June 2.
+The amendment passed with a unanimous vote and went into effect on June 2.

 This update is part of Cary’s broader strategy to create more housing choices for our community.